-Housing Minister Phil Twyford today unveiled news standards for all rental homes in NZ
+Housing Minister Phil Twyford unveils new standards for all NZ rental homes

 By July 2024, all rental homes must comply with the new standards.

-The new required standards:
+The new required standards

-• Heating: Rental homes must have a fixed heating device that can heat the living room to 18oC.
+• Heating: Rental homes must have a fixed heating device that can heat the living room to 18C.

 • Insulation: Ceiling and underfloor insulation must either meeting the 2008 building code, or have a minimum thickness of 120mm

-• Ventilation: Windows in the living room, dining room, kitchen and bedrooms must be operable and extractor fans must be in rooms with a bath or shower, on indoor cooktop
+• Ventilation: Windows in the living room, dining room, kitchen and bedrooms must be operable and extractor fans must be in rooms with a bath or shower, on indoor cooktop.

 • Moisture and drainage: If a rental property has an enclosed subfloor, it must have a ground moisture barrier if it's possible to install one.